Ballast: Uses

-Sailing ballast is used in sailboats to provide moment to resist the lateral forces on the sail.
+Sailing ballast is used in sailboats to provide righting moment to resist the overturning moment generated by lateral forces on the sail.
 Insufficiently ballasted boats will tend to tip, or heel, excessively in high winds.
 Too much heel may result in the boat capsizing.
 If a sailing vessel should need to voyage without cargo then ballast of little or no value would be loaded to keep the vessel upright.
 Some or all of this ballast would then be discarded when cargo was loaded.

 Ballast weight is also added to a race car to alter its performance.
 In most racing series, cars have a minimum allowable weight.
 Often, the actual weight of the car is lower, so ballast is used to bring it up to the minimum.
 The advantage is that the ballast can be positioned to affect the car's handling by changing its load distribution.
 This is near-universal in Formula 1.
 It is also common in other racing series that ballast may only be located in certain positions on the car.
 In some racing series, for example the British Touring Car Championship, ballast is used as a handicap, the leading drivers at the end of one race being given more ballast for the next race.

 Ballast may also be carried aboard an aircraft.
-For example, in gliding it may be used to increase speed and/or adjust the aircraft's center of gravity, or in a balloon as a buoyancy compensator.
+For example, in gliding it may be used to increase speed or adjust the aircraft's center of gravity, or in a balloon as a buoyancy compensator.

-In commercial shipping

-If a cargo vessel (such as a tanker, bulk carrier or container ship) wishes to travel empty or partially empty to collect a cargo, it must travel in ballast.
-This keeps the vessel in trim and keeps the propeller and rudder submerged.
-Typically, being "in ballast" will mean flooding the ballast tanks with sea water.
-Serious problems arise when the ballast water is discharged, as water-borne organisms may create havoc when deposited in new environments.